Shamanic Healing Wheels - Part 2

 Now the Medicine Wheel has a number of Lessons, and each Lesson is accompanied by its associated Medicine.

-We will get into that later.
+We'll get into that later.

 The journey explores our innermost beings and leads us to the center, the place of God, or Great Spirit, or the Oneness, whatever you wish to call it.

-So, let’s look at the structure of the Medicine Wheel, what does it look like?
+So, let’s look at the structure of the Medicine Wheel.
+What does it look like?

 Building Your Medicine Wheel